NEWIntroducing Mono Prove: Transforming Identity Verification and Customer Onboarding experiences

 For businesses:

 Mono Direct Debit reduces failed payments, improves cash flow, and gives customers a more secure and seamless recurring payment experience.
-Payments are also fast, compliant, cost-effective, and doesn’t come with the hidden charges or risks that card payments often bring.
+Payments are also fast, compliant, cost-effective, and don’t come with the hidden charges or risks that card payments often bring.

 For businesses seeking a better way to collect automated, recurring payments from customers, Mono Direct Debit offers both ease and security.
 From putting user consent first, to setting fraud protection tools in place, Mono Direct Debit ensures that the payment experience is safe for customers and helps businesses collect scheduled payments with less friction and better success rates.